 Programmes and marketing materials do not need to be translated into Czech.
 Our audiences are English-speaking and will understand English-language materials.

 We do not sell merchandise on behalf of performers.

 Pre-sales and comps

 How are my pre-sales going?

 Historically, pre-sales have made up a relatively low percentage of the overall sales for the Fringe here in Prague.
 The vast majority of sales have been walk-ups.
-We have made various changes over recent years to encourage pre-sales and increase the number of advance bookings, including this new, improved website, a new ticket agency with very easy-to-use booking system, putting tickets on sale 4 weeks earlier, etc.
+This is changing over the years and pre-sales are increasing year-on-year, but last-minute door sales are still the majority.

 We do not have the resources to give updates to performers on their pre-sales before the festival.
 You can ask the door staff for your pre-sales just before each performance.

 Can we have complimentary tickets for friends/company members?

 There is a policy on complimentary ticket requests for company use or performer comps, which is – there aren't any!
 This is a trial and error decision, which in the end is fair to all.
 We know how much it costs all companies to stage their works at the festival, (many travel from across the world) and thus how important tickets sales and revenue are.
 Some companies are large, some are small, and the same with venue size so there could be no fair way of doing it.
 Also the cost of individual tickets is low enough that this is the fairest, simplest and most democratic way to do things.
 If you have individual show sponsors or guests coming to your show the best thing to do is buy their tickets or have them buy their tickets from GoOut, as they can provide receipts, so they/you may be able to use them to claim back expenses.